harshvgupta98/harshvgupta98/README.md

 ## 👨‍💻 About Me

 I'm a **Data Analyst with 3+ years of experience** turning raw data into decisions.
-I specialise in **Power BI (DAX, Power Query)**, **SQL**, and **Python** — with a track record of building dashboards that replaced days of manual reporting and surfacing insights that directly influenced business strategy.
+I specialise in **Power BI (DAX, Power Query)**, **SQL**, and **Python** — with a track record of replacing manual reporting processes, reducing project budgets by 10%, and presenting insights that directly influenced business strategy.

-- 📊 Currently working at **Lenehans**, Dublin *(Applying data skills in an operational retail environment while actively building portfolio projects and certifications for DA roles)* — actively seeking **Data Analyst, BI Analyst, or Business Analyst** roles in Ireland 🇮🇪
+- 📊 Currently based in **Dublin, Ireland** — actively seeking **Data Analyst, BI Analyst, or Reporting Analyst** roles 🇮🇪
-- 🎓 **MSc in Data Analytics** — National College of Ireland, Dublin (2H, NFQ Level 9)
+- 🎓 **MSc in Data Analytics** — National College of Ireland, Dublin (NFQ Level 9)
 - 💡 Experienced across the full analytics lifecycle — data extraction, cleaning, modelling, visualisation, and stakeholder reporting
+- ✅ Full work authorisation in Ireland
 - 🔗 Portfolio: **[harshvgupta98.github.io](https://harshvgupta98.github.io)**

 ---